 5Use a De-Icer

-Pond heaters are electric-powered, floating plastic disks with heat coils inside.
+Pond de-icers are electric-powered, floating plastic disks with heat coils inside.
 You may see them sold as de-icers for livestock water troughs.
 There are various styles.

 I use de-icers (pond heaters) in both of my ponds.

-You do have to watch for warm spells though: the added heat (and light) will then encourage algae growth which starts speeding up at 16°C (60°F).
+Watch out for warm spells.
+The added heat (and light) can encourage algae growth which starts speeding up at 16°C (60°F).

 5Check Pond Daily

-Make sure the pump is running and there is always a large air hole if the surface does start freezing over.
+Make sure the pump is running and there is always a large air hole in case of a deep freeze.

 Unhealthy gases can form under pond ice and poison the fish.
-Plus, the wildlife in your garden will rely on this fresh, moving water for hydration.
+Plus, the other wildlife in your garden including birds will rely on this fresh, moving water for hydration.

 It’s amazing how many animals come to drink at my pond on a cold, winter day!